- City of Madison: Home Composting Guide (paper copies are available from Madison Public Library branches)

 - Use a bin.
 A simple wire enclosure will do.
 A bin keeps your pile neat and helps retain heat and moisture, two key elements of the compost process.
 Learn how to build your own compost bin.
 You may also wish to purchase a ready made bin.

 - The key to a good working compost pile is a balance of green & brown materials."Greens" are things like grass clippings or appropriate food waste that is high in nitrogen.
 "Browns" are things dry leaves, that are high in carbon.
 A good rule of thumb is that you want to add 2 or 3 "browns" for every 1 "green" by volume - or in other words, you want more leaves in your pile than grass clippings.

-- If you are going to compost kitchen waste, bury the material 6-12 inches below the surface.
+- If you are going to compost kitchen waste, bury the material below a layer of greens.
 This keeps flies away from your pile.
 Compost only vegetable and fruit waste.
 Do not compost meat, fats, gravy or pet waste.